DevExpress/devextreme-reactive/packages/dx-react-grid/docs/README.md

 ### Plugin Order

 The plugins' order is important because all Grid plugins consist of core plugins, each of which has a unique behavior.
-For example, if data processing is based on some state, it should be linked after an appropriate state plugin.
-See the following example:
+For example, if data processing is based on some state, it should be linked after an appropriate state plugin:

 ```js